E2nuu/itunu-automation-portfolio/microservices/html-to-pdf/README.md

 ## What You Get

-When you purchase this product, you receive:
+This project provides:

 - A ready-to-run **Docker-based microservice**
-- Simple start/stop scripts
+- A documented HTTP API for HTML → PDF generation
-- Environment configuration template
+- Environment-based configuration (API key & port)
-- A complete **README** with step-by-step setup
+- Clear setup and usage instructions
-- A prebuilt **n8n workflow** for quick integration
+- Automation-ready design (tool-agnostic)

-> ⚠️ **Source code is not included**
+> ⚠️ **Source code is intentionally not included**
-> The service is distributed as a sealed runtime container.
+> The service is distributed as a sealed Docker runtime.

 ---